London Borough of Hackney: Other statistics

 In a 2007 report, every ward of Hackney was among the 10% most deprived in the country, with 47% of children living in low-income households.

-Hackney had a reputation as one of the most crime-ridden London boroughs, and some of its streets have even been referred to as "Murder Mile", but cooperation between local police and council has resulted in the borough experiencing a bigger drop in crime than in any other London borough in the four-year period up to 2007 (28% reduction).
+Hackney had a reputation as one of the most crime-ridden London boroughs, and some of its streets were even referred to as "Murder Mile", but cooperation between local police and council resulted in the borough experiencing a bigger drop in crime than in any other London borough in the four-year period up to 2007 (28% reduction).

 In the 2011 census, Hackney had the highest rate of commuters travelling by bicycle in London.

+Immigration

+This list includes top-15 sources of immigration to Borough of Hackney for 2021 census: